root-project/root-evolution/proposals/0001-modularization.md

 Modularization defines a way of grouping of functionality from a software product.
 It outlines groups in form of modules which identify a particular piece of functionality to solve a set of problems.
 In general, modularization helps reducing management, coordination and development costs.

-We aim to define a set of mechanisms that enables a modular version of ROOT, centered around C++ modules [[1]] [[2]], a packaging ecosystem.
+We aim to define a set of mechanisms that enables a modular version of ROOT, centered around C++ modules [[1]] [[2]], working as package-centric ecosystem.

 Library dependencies alone result in an imposingly complex relationship diagram.
 By introducing a module layer, we would provide better boundaries between components, allowing ROOT to scale as a project.
 For example, the level of expertise for the contributor needs can be more localized.
-It could mean that ROOT by itself could evolve in new phase, and can potentially interact with many more packages and turns itself into even more useful toolkit.
+It could mean that ROOT by itself could evolve in a new phase, and can potentially interact with many more packages and turns itself into even more useful toolkit.

-By making the boundaries and relationships more explicit through modules, we can better define and implement a “minimal ROOT,” increasing the chances its functionality can be embedded in other contexts.
+By making the boundaries and relationships more explicit through modules, we can better define and implement a ''minimal ROOT'', increasing the chances its functionality can be embedded in other contexts.
 This enables ROOT users to interact with the wider data science ecosystem.

 Packages and package management provide a mechanism for ROOT users to socialize and and reuse projects built in the context of ROOT, it helps to make ROOT more flexible and open for new customers.
 This allows ROOT to continue to serve as a community nexus.

-In particular, this provides the ROOT team with an improved mechanism to say “no” to new modules within the ROOT source itself as users can simply share their packages among each other or in a common store such as github.
+In particular, this provides the ROOT team with an improved mechanism to say ''no'' to new modules within the ROOT source itself as users can simply share their packages among each other or in a common store such as github.

-Having a package format can help define community standards and allows the community to go in a similar direction, focusing what effort we have and then in the same time to reduces the desire / ability for every experiment and analysis group to ‘invent their own’ set of packaging on top.
+Having a package format can help define community standards and allows the community to go in a similar direction, focusing what effort we have and then in the same time to reduces the desire / ability for every experiment and analysis group to invent their own set of packaging on top.

 ## Proposed solution